EllenMcG/PFDA/project/README.md

 ## **Development and Environment**
 Both the tasks and projected were completed in [`Visual Studio Code`](https://code.visualstudio.com/) using python (V3.11) though [`Anaconda`](https://www.anaconda.com/).
 [ChatGPT](https://chatgpt.com/) was used to assist with writing the workflow file for the project.
 No additional python modules needed as this was done using modules available within Anaconda, however the `requirements.txt` file shows the python modules used as part of this assessment.

+### Python Code
+To make the python code more efficient, some functions were transferred to a specific python class within the  `data_processing.py` script.
+On the other hand more generic ones were left within `project_functions.py`.

 ## **Repository structure**
 This repository has the below structure. `project` is a subdirectory of `PFDA`.